IBM Cloud Docs

 • Swedish: sv-SE_IngridVoice

 New enhanced neural and expressive neural voices are already available for the Australian English and Korean languages.
-In the coming weeks, a new enhanced neural voice will be available for the Netherlands Dutch language.
+In the coming weeks, a new enhanced neural voice is available for the Netherlands Dutch language.
 You must migrate to one of the new voices for Australian English, Korean, or Netherlands Dutch before 31 March 2023.

 For more information, see